xmusjackson/libttdat/README.md

 This is being written with inspiration from the ttgames quickbms script located at the quickbms homepage: https://aluigi.altervista.org/quickbms.htm

 After initial implementation, this library should provide similar functionality with improved performance.
 Eventually I wish to include further functionality, such as repacking, adjusting offsets, and potentially even creating dat files from scratch.

-Currently this library gathers the important offsets (but not all neccessary for repacking, etc.) and begins to build a file list (not fully implemented).
+Currently this library gathers the important offsets (but not all neccessary for repacking, etc.) and builds a complete file list with file offsets, names, compressed sizes, sizes, and compression state (There's likely more to discover here, packed could refer to exact decompression type in later dat versions).
+Further implementation will decipher each file's compression type (if present).
+Near future plans include bringing in decompression libraries and implementing file extraction and decompression methods.

 This is being written in C++20 with portability in mind.
 This will be ported to macOS once initial unpacking functionality is completed.